 - Fully Synthetic

 Regular oil changes at appropriate intervals as specified by your manufacturer are the key to engine longevity, not necessarily if it is conventional, synthetic blends, or full synthetic.
-The owner’s manual does not specify conventional or synthetic oil for the engine.
+The owner’s manual does not specify the use of conventional or synthetic oil for the engine.

 These factors are: